btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 - Start the PoS page from the home screen
 - Ensure that the sound on the device is turned up so that there is audio feedback on payment, especially if Bolt Cards are used
 - Enter 0.01 USD (or other currency equivalent) and tap on "**Charge**" button
-- Click on "**Pay by NFC**" button and then give it the requested permission // todo: click on button still needed?
+- Only first time the browser will ask for NFC permission, tap on the button to give it the requested permission
 - Pay the invoice either with a Bolt Card or Lightning wallet
 - Ensure you hear the sound after the payment
 - Tap on "**View receipt**" button, test printing the receipt by selecting the **POSPrinter** from the dropdown, tap on the "**Print**" button